williamouyang/okta.github.io/_source/_docs/api/resources/policy.md

 ### Policy Settings Object
 {: #PolicySettingsObject }

 The policy settings object contains the policy level settings for the particular policy type.
 Not all policy types have policy level settings.
 For example, in Password Policy the settings object contains, among other items, the password complexity settings.
 In Sign On policy, on the other hand, there are no policy level settings; all of the policy data is contained in the rules.
-See the sections for the various policy types for a discussion of the settings objects specific to each type.
+Each policy type section explains the settings objects specific to that type.

 ### Conditions Object